davidthewatson/davidthewatson.github.io/resume/david_watson_resume.md

 ## Summary

-I help teams design, develop, and deploy software using automation, iteration, and reflection to improve.
+I help teams design, develop, and deploy software by iterating, automating, and reflecting.

 ## Experience